 Newman's original version was included on his 1970 album 12 Songs.
 His version was only 2 minutes 12 seconds, over a minute shorter than Three Dog Night's version.

-Cory Wells was the Three Dog Night band member who pushed to record this.
+Cory Wells, who sang lead on this track, was the Three Dog Night band member who pushed to record it.
 He was a big fan of the song and played it with his previous band. (thanks, Bertrand - Paris, France)

 Wilson Pickett's 1972 cover made #99 in the US.